libp2p/js-libp2p/README.md

 ## Bundles

-With its modular nature, libp2p can be found being used in different projects with different sets of features, while perserving the same top level API. `js-libp2p` is only a skelleton and should not be installed directly, if you are looking for a prebundled libp2p stack, please check:
+With its modular nature, libp2p can be found being used in different projects with different sets of features, while preserving the same top level API. `js-libp2p` is only a skeleton and should not be installed directly, if you are looking for a prebundled libp2p stack, please check:

 - [libp2p-ipfs-nodejs](https://github.com/ipfs/js-libp2p-ipfs-nodejs) - The libp2p build used by js-ipfs when run in Node.js
 - [libp2p-ipfs-browser](https://github.com/ipfs/js-libp2p-ipfs-browser) - The libp2p build used by js-ipfs when run in a Browser (that supports WebRTC)